Lacy Bomar Awards

 LACY-BOMAR CLUB BULLETIN AWARDS

-Note: Printed and electronic club bulletins may now be submitted electronically.
+Note: Printed and electronic club bulletins must now be submitted electronically.
 Please indicate if entry is to be judged as printed or electronic bulletin.

 …..To be considered an electronic bulletin, the bulletin must be published and distributed electronically and appear in the body of the email.